-Your employer might ask that you have qualifications showing good English and number skills such as GCSE A-C in English and maths.
-It might also be helpful to have a social care qualification such as a Level 2 or 3 Diploma in Health and Social Care, but you can do these once you’re in the job.
+Your employer might ask that you have qualifications showing good English and number skills such as GCSE in English and maths.
+A social care qualification may be beneficial in Health and Social Care, but you can complete these once you’re hired.

 It might be useful to have experience working in a similar role or with vulnerable adults.
 You could gain this experience through a work placement, from your personal life, through volunteering or as part of a traineeship or apprenticeship.

-When in your role you could do a vocational qualification such as a Diploma in Health and Social Care or a continuing professional development qualification such as dementia, end of life or autism care.
+When in your role you could do a vocational qualification or a continuing professional development qualification such as dementia, end of life or autism care.

-Your employer might pay for you to do these qualifications (they could apply for the Workforce Development Fund to help), or you could apply for an Advanced Learner Loan to pay for them yourself.
+Your employer might pay for you to do these qualifications via Workforce Development Fund, or you could apply for an Advanced Learner Loan to pay for them yourself.

 Other similar roles might include a support worker, shared lives carer and personal assistant.